Engineering blog

-The architecture, engineering and construction world has long debated over parametric vs direct modeling.
-Both approaches have their virtues and shortcomings, which often lead to the question: Should I choose parametric modeling or direct modeling?
+The architecture, engineering and construction world has long debated parametric vs direct modeling.
+Both approaches have their virtues and shortcomings, which often lead to the question: Which should you choose – parametric modeling or direct modeling?

-The two different modeling techniques have their own merits.
-Many engineers like the flexibility and freedom that comes with direct modeling, while others prefer the feature definition and capability to control dimensions of parametric modeling.
+Many engineers like the flexibility and freedom that come with direct modeling, while others prefer the feature definition and capability to control dimensions of parametric modeling.

-Direct modeling is often used to create geometries and allows you to more quickly manipulate your design.
+Direct modeling is often used to create geometries and allows you to manipulate your design more quickly.
 Hence, it is convenient at the initial stages of a project.
 Parametric modeling, on the other hand, is known for its accuracy and visualizations.

 What is Parametric Modeling?

-Any model geometry is known to be parametric if the shape of the object changes as soon as a dimension value is modified.
+Any model geometry is considered parametric if the shape of the object changes as soon as a dimension value is modified.

 Let’s dive deeper into parametric modeling CAD and direct modeling CAD.